Are Backup Cameras Required In Europe (2026 Complete Guide)

 1

 EU Mandate for Backup Cameras - The European Union has implemented significant safety regulations, requiring reversing cameras or detection systems in new cars.
 These rules began applying to new types of vehicles from July 2022 and are mandatory for all new vehicles from July 7, 2026 REGULATIONS - EUR-Lex - European Union.
-This aligns with a global trend towards enhanced rear visibility, with the US having mandated backup cameras since 2018 Are Backup Cameras Required In New Cars (2026 Complete Guide).
+This aligns with a global trend towards enhanced rear visibility, with the US having mandated backup cameras since 2018 are-backup-cameras-required-in-new-cars.

 2